Chaos averted as Chauvin guilty verdict incites revelry, not riots

 “In the coming days more [protesters] may seek to express themselves through petition and demonstration,” Mr. Ellis said.
 “I urge everyone to honor the legacy of George Floyd by doing so calmly, legally, and peacefully.”

-More protests were scheduled for later in the evening, however, keeping tensions in the air.
+More protests were scheduled for later in the evening.

-In New York, for example, several demonstrations were planned for Tuesday evening including gatherings at the Barclays Center, Times Square, and Grand Army Plaza in Brooklyn, the New York Post reported.
+Several demonstrations were planned in New York, including gatherings at the Barclays Center, Times Square and Grand Army Plaza in Brooklyn, the New York Post reported.

-The NYPD spread officers across the city with more than 300 being deployed to Barclays Center, according to the report.
+The New York Police Department spread officers across the city, and more than 300 were deployed to Barclays Center, according to the report.

-Recent high-profile police shootings and hot rhetoric from politicians also fanned fears of violence and vandalism regardless of the verdict reached in the Chauvin trial.
+Recent high-profile police shootings and heated rhetoric from politicians also fanned fears of violence and vandalism regardless of the verdict in the Chauvin trial.

-Earlier this month, Daunte Wright was killed by a police officer who allegedly mistook her gun for a taser in suburban Minneapolis, not far from where the Chauvin trial took place.
+Earlier this month, Daunte Wright was killed by a police officer who allegedly mistook her gun for a stun gun in suburban Minneapolis, not far from where the Chauvin trial took place.
 That death followed the fatal police shooting of 13-year-old Adam Toledo in Chicago.

 President Biden and Rep. Maxine Waters, California Democrat, stoked tensions with demands for a guilty verdict for Chauvin.

-Mr. Biden said the evidence is “overwhelming” against Mr. Chauvin, making it clear he thought a guilty verdict was the right call.
+Mr. Biden said the evidence against Chauvin is “overwhelming,” making it clear he thought a guilty verdict was the right call.
 Ms. Waters urged protesters “to get more confrontational” with police officers.

-One former law enforcement official said all of those events created a powder keg in America’s cities.
+One former law enforcement official said all of those events created a powder keg in American cities.

 “All of the cities where we saw this happen last year could see something, but in some areas, we have compounding events that could make it greater in those areas,” said Randy Petersen, a former police officer and now a senior researcher for the Texas Public Policy Foundation.